 Sometimes, we might avoid change because it means we have to do things we'd rather not, like letting go of staff or moving away from a business partner.

-Believe me, running a business will always be challenging.
+Running a business will always be challenging.
 But you have to consider how much worse a situation might become if you drag your heels and avoid tackling what needs to be done.
 Just make sure you do your best with everyone, and remember that you're dealing with people – not numbers on a spreadsheet.

 5. You should always listen to your gut

-I can’t tell you how many times I’ve ignored my own gut, and then regretted it later.
-People I’ve met, clients I’ve seen, work I’ve sent off for approval – I knew something didn’t feel right, but carried on regardless.
+I can’t tell you how many times I’ve ignored my gut, and then regretted it later.
+People I’ve met, clients I’ve seen, work I’ve sent off for approval – I knew something didn’t feel right but carried on regardless.
 I ignored what my body was screaming at me, and it's led to nothing but trouble.

 It's a feeling you can't quite describe; it's when your body is telling you something is wrong.
-When faced with your own difficult decisions, it's a good idea to trust your own gut because it might save you from making mistakes.
+When faced with your own difficult decisions, it's a good idea to trust your gut because it might save you from making mistakes.

 Of course, emotional intelligence can only be developed by going through hard times.
-Be open to this and you'll become more and more aware of other people and their intentions, and hopefully you'll get better at making decisions too.
+Be open to this, and you'll become more and more aware of other people and their intentions, and hopefully, you'll get better at making decisions too.
 For more tips, read our article on how to trust your gut in business.